nwjs/node/doc/api/crypto.md

 See the reference for other recommendations and details.

+Some algorithms that have known weaknesses and are of little relevance in practice are only available through the [legacy provider][], which is not enabled by default.

 ### CCM mode

 CCM is one of the supported [AEAD algorithms][].
 Applications which use this